-The answer depends on how much you owe and own, O’Neil says.
+The answer depends on how much you owe and own, O'Neil says.
 You may well be able to get a court-approved bankruptcy plan to save your home and your car.
-In addition, if your home is worth less that what you owe on it (after you subtract any second mortgage or debts associated with it), your house would not be part of a bankruptcy claim, anyway.
+In addition, if your home is worth less than what you owe on it (after you subtract any second mortgage or debts associated with it), your house would not be part of a bankruptcy claim, anyway.

 It's public information.
 You are not obligated to volunteer this information, but if asked - especially on any application - it's best to divulge it, Boltz says.
 It's bound to surface.

 Do you need a lawyer to file for bankruptcy?